kochoa95/Medicare-Part-D-Cost-Concentration-Analysis/README.md

 **Geographic cost patterns identified**: Analysis revealed states and territories with the highest concentration of prescribers with expensive-to-cheap drug ratios, providing targeted intervention strategies for regions driving disproportionate costs and therefore creating the highest savings impact.

-Below is an overview page from the Tableau dashboard, along with more examples included throughout the report.
-The entire interactive dashboard can be viewed here.

-((Chart - Tableau dashboard showing key metrics and annual trends))

 # Insights Deep Dive

 ## **1. Cost Concentration Trends**